 █

-Sensing fear in their visitors’ eyes, the thunderous voices abated.
-Zephros drew closer and whispered: “We are wind gods of the four cardinal points, heralds of seasons, sons to Typhöeus, fifth and final monster born to mother Earth.
-We too seek a reason for existence, and whether or not it becomes us to be suited up in turbines, pumps, and such fetters.”
+The winds, sensing fear in their visitors' eyes, dropped their voices.
+Zephros drew closer: "We are wind gods of the four cardinal points and heralds of seasons, sons of Typhoeus, fifth and final monster born to Gaea.
+We too seek a reason for existence, whether it becomes us to be suited up in pumps, turbines, and such fetters."
+Notos parted his lips and icicles formed: "Can these regulation systems really help w/ my restlessness?
+And what's up w/ welded insulation?"
+Euros brought up the sorest point: "Can the grip of gravity weigh me down and curb my mood?"
+Boreas's grumble rumbled: "MMagnetosphere constrains our empire but why?
+And who are these rocketeers and their reckless guidance and control?"

 █